Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 April 2025 02.21.17 UTC
+- WIB: Kamis, 10 April 2025 03.27.31 UTC
-- WITA: Kamis, 10 April 2025 03.21.17 UTC
+- WITA: Kamis, 10 April 2025 04.27.31 UTC
-- WIT: Kamis, 10 April 2025 04.21.17 UTC
+- WIT: Kamis, 10 April 2025 05.27.31 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: success
+Kategori: attitude